Friday, July 28, 2017

 When making your vacation plans don’t be put off by the forecast of grumpy weather.
 It may or may not be accurate.

-There was for a very short time a humorous sign, complete with a large stone suspended from a rope, posted near the Isla Mujeres Quinta Region Naval base.
+There was for a short time a humorous sign, complete with a large stone suspended from a rope, posted near the Isla Mujeres Quinta Region Naval base.

 It pretty much summed up weather forecasting on Isla Mujeres.